Sanchay0123/Noctis/Noctis Documentation (Obsidian)/e2ee-mesh-chat-docs/02-architecture/07-Observability-and-Security-Telemetry.md

 ## Status

-**Approved supporting design; runtime hooks implemented; concrete Prometheus exporter deferred to M8**
+**Approved supporting design; runtime hooks implemented; concrete Prometheus exporter deferred to later work**

 Observability is an out-of-band supporting subsystem.
 It is not part of the E2EE message-routing or cryptographic trust path.